Deadline

 To see the most recent opportunity details please CLICK HERE

-The U.S. Department of Energy (DOE), in collaboration with its Partnership Intermediary, ENERGYWERX, has re-opened applications for small and medium-sized manufacturing firms (SMMs) to receive grants of up to $300,000, at 50% cost share, to implement recommendations made in Industrial Assessment Centers (IAC) assessments and/or DOE Combined Heat and Power Technical Assistance Partnership (CHP TAP) assessments – including what are now called “Onsite Energy TAP” assessments – and, once qualified, other assessments submitted previously for qualification as “IAC-equivalent.”
+The U.S. Department of Energy's (DOE) Industrial Training & Assessment Centers – formerly known as the Industrial Assessment Centers, in collaboration with its Partnership Intermediary, ENERGYWERX, has re-opened applications for small and medium-sized manufacturing firms (SMMs) to receive grants of up to $300,000, at 50% cost share, to implement recommendations made in Industrial Assessment Centers (ItAC) assessments and/or DOE Combined Heat and Power Technical Assistance Partnership (CHP TAP) assessments – including what are now called “Onsite Energy TAP” assessments – and, once qualified, other assessments submitted previously for qualification as “ITAC-equivalent.”

 Objective

-In addition, the program will continue accepting applications from other assessment providers to qualify assessments from other parties as “IAC-equivalent.”
-Qualification of third-party assessors will expand availability of IAC grants for SMMs across the United States.
+In addition, the program will continue accepting applications from other assessment providers to qualify assessments from other parties as “ITAC-equivalent.”
+Qualification of third-party assessors will expand availability of ITAC grants for SMMs across the United States.

-The following third-party assessors have been tentatively qualified as IAC-equivalent (SMMs can now apply for IAC grant funding for recommended projects in these entities’ energy assessments since 2021, subject to those entities signing a memorandum of understanding with DOE):
+The following third-party assessors have been tentatively qualified as ITAC-equivalent (SMMs can now apply for ITAC grant funding for recommended projects in these entities’ energy assessments since 2021, subject to those entities signing a memorandum of understanding with DOE):

 • Alternative Energy Systems Consulting, Inc.